qAxelFT/DiscordBadApple/README.md

     }
 }
 ```
-and then run `dotnet run`, optionally you can compiled it with `dotnet build`
+and then run `dotnet run`, optionally you can compile it with `dotnet build`